Rhythm of the Night (album): Background and recording

 DeBarge continued their success streak with their third album, 1983's In a Special Way.
 They went back into the studio to record what became Rhythm of the Night.
 Although the group had creative control, the group's managers Tony Jones and Suzanne de Passe elected to have outside producers to helm the project.
 Producers included Richard Perry, Giorgio Moroder and Jay Graydon with the members of DeBarge on a few songs.
 Rhythm of the Night contained six new songs, which were recorded specifically for the album.
 The remaining songs were old material that had been previously released.
 "Single Heart" originally appeared in the 1983 film D.C.
 Cab, while "Share My World" originally appeared on their 1981 debut The DeBarges.
 When asked why the group's contributions were minimal on Rhythm of the Night, El noted that it was largely due to them being busy touring with singer Luther Vandross.

 However, in a 2008 episode of TV One's Unsung, the group members revealed that drugs were the real reason behind their limited involvement.
 Most of the members were drug addled - much like their brothers in the group Switch.
 El DeBarge was zero tolerance when it came to drug use, and as such, Motown solely relied on him to complete the album.
-The drug use overpowered the remaining members of the group so much that El threatened to attempt a solo career on the Vandross tour.
+As the remaining members of the group were increasingly affected by their drug use, El threatened to attempt a solo career on the Vandross tour.
 Motown then handed El the task of recording and finishing Rhythm of the Night with little to no input from his siblings.
 Most of the backing vocals were performed by El with an array of session vocalists.
 James DeBarge mentioned that he had no idea where the studios were to record his vocals and the only song he actually sang on was the title track, while Bunny was asked to sing over the background singers' parts.

 When the album was released in early 1985, the label made it obvious about the future of the group.
 El's picture was enlarged while the other members' photos were downsized.
 Also, on the singles released from the album, the group was billed as El DeBarge with DeBarge.
 Despite the success of the album, Motown released the group from their recording contract and offered solo deals to El, Bunny and the youngest member of the DeBarge family, Chico.
 After modest sales of all three solo efforts, Motown dropped Bunny and Chico, while El left Motown for Warner Bros.
 Records.